FunNoober/funnoobernet/README.md

 <a href="https://www.youtube.com/c/funnoobercodingforbeginners">Fun Noober's YouTube</a> <br/>

 <h4>Other Information</h4>
 All code in this repo that is produced by Fun Noober and any contributers is open source and will continue to be open source.
-All code that does not have an origin in this repo or another forks could be properitry and in that case, that code belongs to their respective owners.
+All code that does not have an origin in this repo or another forks could be properitry and in that case, that code belongs to their respective owners. <br/>
+To respect user freedoms and privacy, I have decided to not place ads on this site.